gurubamal/success_taste/README.md

     $ chmod +x *.sh

-NOTE: Most of the commands work in success_taste directory as the present working directory
+NOTE: Most of the commands work in success_taste directory as the present working directory.
+Complete setup downloads packages from internet.

+NOTE: Linux admin User (with sudo perms) & password will be vagrant (password is vagrant as well) (K8s VM IPs : 192.168.58.6 - master node/ 192.168.58.7 - compute node / 192.168.58.8 - compute node)

 NOTE:You just need to run the above commands once (you need not repeat them for the second time in the same environment).